Ali Maow Maalin

 Ali Maow Maalin (Cali Macow Macallin; also Mao Moallim and Mao' Mo'allim; 1954 – 22 July 2013) was a Somali hospital cook and health worker from Merca who is the last person known to have been infected with naturally occurring Variola minor smallpox.
-He was diagnosed with the disease in October 1977 and made a full recovery.
+The disease was diagnosed in October 1977 and Maalin made a full recovery.
 Although he had many contacts, none of them developed the disease, and an aggressive containment campaign was successful in preventing an outbreak.
 Smallpox was declared to have been eradicated globally by the World Health Organization (WHO) two years later.
 Maalin was subsequently involved in the successful poliomyelitis eradication campaign in Somalia, and he died of malaria while carrying out polio vaccinations after the re-emergence of the poliovirus in 2013.

 Early life

-Ali Maow Maalin was born in 1954 in Merca.

-Maalin worked as a cook at the hospital in the port town of Merca in southern Somalia, as well as an occasional vaccinator for a WHO smallpox eradication team.
+Ali Maow Maalin was born in 1954 in the port town of Merca, in southern Somalia.
+He worked as a hospital cook, as well as an occasional vaccinator for a WHO smallpox eradication team.
 He had not been successfully vaccinated, even though smallpox vaccination was obligatory for hospital employees.

 According to CDC epidemiologist Jason Weisfeld, one of the people who led the later containment effort in Merca, Maalin had received the smallpox vaccine but it had failed to take effect, and he had not been protected.
 Other sources state that he had not been vaccinated.
 It was later revealed in an interview in 2007, Maalin said that he had not been vaccinated, explaining: "I was scared of being vaccinated then.
 It looked like the shot hurt."